luks04/django-manage-orders-challenge/README.md

 python manage.py runserver 8080
 ```

-Go to localhost:8080 in yout browser
+Go to <http://localhost:8080> in your browser